 Indicate by check mark whether the registrant has submitted electronically every Interactive Date File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ☒ No ☐ - rowth company.
-See the def initions d filer, an accelerated filer, a non-accelerated filer, a smaller report of "large accelerated filer," "accelerated filer," "smaller report change Act.
-Large Accelerated Filer X Accelerated Filer □ Non-Accelerated Filer Smaller Reporting Company □ Emerging Growth Company complying with any new or rev Indicate by check mark wheth its internal control over finance vised financial accounting star eer the registrant has filed a re cial reporting under Section 40 dards p registrant has elected not to use the extended transition period rovided pursuant to Section 13(a) of the Exchange Act. □ and attestation to its management's assessment of the effectivened of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) ess of accounting firm that prepared or issued its audit report.
-If securities are registered purs included in the filing reflect th cate by check mark whether the financial statements of the registratissued financial statements. \Box ınt - • estatements that required a recovery analysis of incentive-based e relevant recovery period pursuant to §240.10D-1(b).
+Yes ☒ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer X Accelerated Filer □ Non-Accelerated Filer Smaller Reporting Company □ Emerging Growth Company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷
+Yes \square No \boxtimes